paygol/osCommerce/README.md

 ### Requirements:

 - Working osCommerce installation (tested with version 2.3.4, 2.3.3 ).
-- PayGol account, you can register for free at https://secure.paygol.com/register
+- Paygol account, you can register for free at https://secure.paygol.com/register
 - "Standard" type PayGol service (make sure to select "Integrated" in the service settings), which can be created at https://www.paygol.com/webapps (you must be logged in).